-Penis shrinkage after prostate surgery
+Penis shrinkage after prostate cancer treatment

 After prostate cancer surgery, about 7 out of 10 men will have a slightly shorter penis.
 Usually the change in length is about 1 to 2 centimeters.
-Here’s what you should expect.

 Why does penis size change after prostate cancer surgery?